José Mota (footballer, born 1964)

-José Albano Ferreira da Mota (born 25 February 1964) is a Portuguese retired footballer who played mainly as a right-back, currently manager of S.C.
-Farense.
+José Albano Ferreira da Mota (born 25 February 1964) is a Portuguese retired footballer who played mainly as a right-back, currently a manager.

-He spent most of his playing career with Paços de Ferreira, where he also began his coaching career and won two Segunda Liga titles.
-In two decades as a manager he led eight teams in Primeira Liga, and won the Taça de Portugal for Aves in 2018.
+He spent most of his playing career with Paços de Ferreira, where he also began working as a coach and won two Segunda Liga titles.
+In two decades as a manager, he led eight teams in the Primeira Liga, and won the Taça de Portugal for Aves in 2018.

 Football career

 Playing career and first Paços stint

 Mota was born in Paredes, Porto District.
 After humble beginnings with Aliados Lordelo F.C. in the outskirts of his birthplace, he went on to spend nearly a decade at F.C.
 Paços de Ferreira, often leading the club as its captain.
 After retiring, he immediately joined their coaching staff, being promoted to head manager in 2000.
 In 2003, he had a short stint with C.D.
 Santa Clara in the Azores, but returned to Paços shortly after.

 In the 2006–07 season, Mota led Paços de Ferreira to the UEFA Cup for the first time after a sixth-place finish in the league.
 The northerners would subsequently lose in the first round of the European competition against AZ Alkmaar, 1–0 on aggregate.